-3.1 Evidence of compliance with this profile MUST be part of the Identity Management Practice Statement, maintained as a part of the SWAMID membership process.
-The Identity Management Practice Statement MUST describe how the organisation fulfils the normative parts of this document.
+- 3.1 Evidence of compliance with this profile MUST be part of the Identity Management Practice Statement, maintained as a part of the SWAMID membership process.
+The Identity Management Practice Statement MUST describe how the organisation fulfils the normative parts of this document. - 3.2 SWAMID Operations, or another party approved by SWAMID Board of Trustees, conducts an audit of the submitted Identity Management Practice Statement.